Gin-Quin/fartest/README.md

 The `testName` parameter is optional but strongly recommanded if you run multiple tests.

-The `testFunction` parameter is a function that can take up to four arguments :
+The `testFunction` parameter is a function that can take up to four arguments:

 - `test(condition: boolean, description?: string)` - a general assertion checking.
 If `condition` is `true` then the assertion has succeeded, otherwise it failed.
 - `same(a: any, b: any, name?: string)` - check if two values are the same.
 When `a` and `b`are objects, execute a deep comparison.
-Values can be of any type : numbers, strings, arrays, maps, sets, ...
+Values can be of any type: numbers, strings, arrays, maps, sets, ...
 - `different(a: any, b: any, name?: string)` - opposite of `same` ; check if two values are strictly unequal.
 - `stage(name: string)` - use it to group unit tests together.

 And that's the whole API.

 ### Basic example
-Let's create a new test file (can be in Typescript or in pure JS) :
+Let's create a new test file (can be in Typescript or in pure JS):
 ```ts
 import start from 'fartest'
 // the name of the function (MyAwesomeTest) is the name of the test